CalvinWi/CalvinWi.github.io/index.md

 The first artifact will showcase my skills in software engineering.
 The artifact is a simple riddle game made with Java in the Eclipse IDE.
 The second artifact will showcase my skills in algorithms and data structures.
 The artifact is a Python script designed to make CRUD operations in a specific Mongodb database more convenient.
 The final artifact is a collection from a Mongodb database.
 Clearly, it will showcase my skills with databases.
 Together, these artifacts will give you a feel for the range of my skills in computer science.

-You can use the [editor on GitHub](https://github.com/CalvinWi/CalvinWi.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-You can see the json file I created to show my skills with Mongodb and database management [here](https://github.com/CalvinWi/mongodb-books-collection).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Artifact One  -  Software Design and Engineering